iter8-tools/iter8/mkdocs/docs/tutorials/load-test/percentilesandslos.md

 # Percentiles and SLOs

 !!! tip "Control the latency percentiles computed and SLOs evaluated during the load test"
-    While running a load test, you can control the latency percentiles that are computed and the SLOs that are evaluated by altering the `values.yaml` file.
-This tutorial shows you how.
+    While running a load test, you can control the latency percentiles that are computed and the SLOs that are evaluated.

 ## Latency percentiles and SLOs
 Follow the [quick start tutorial](../../getting-started/your-first-experiment.md).
 Before you run the experiment, copy and paste the following YAML into the `values.yaml` file.